hjh-china/TMDBKit/README.md

 # TMDBKit
 The Movie Database API v3 wrapper in Swift 4.
+I'm just a very beginner to the Swift world.
+And I decide to take this project as my first step.
+All issues and pull requests are welcomed :-)

 # Usage
 First `import TMDBKit`, and in your `AppDelegate`'s `application(application:, didFinishLaunchingWithOptions launchOptions:)`: